AriFordsham/GHCWiki/building/windows.md

   you need to add upon completion.
 - Install an executable Happy, from [ http://www.haskell.org/happy](http://www.haskell.org/happy).
 - Install an executable Alex, froim [ http://www.haskell.org/alex](http://www.haskell.org/alex).
+- If you want to run the testsuite, you'll need Python (at least version 2.4).
+This comes with Cygwin, but if you use MSYS you'll need to get Python separately, from `python.org`.
+I found I had to set the environment variable `PHTHONHOME` to the installation directory before it would work.
 - GHC uses the *mingw* C compiler to generate code, so you have to install that (see [Windows platforms: Cygwin, MSYS, and MinGW](building/platforms-scripts-file-names#)).
   Just pick up a mingw bundle at